 (1) City Merchants High Yield Trust Limited (new CMHYT, the Company) was incorporated on 19 December 2011 as the successor vehicle for City Merchants High Yield Trust plc (CMHYT plc), which was placed in members' voluntary liquidation on 30 March 2012.
 The terms of the reconstruction allow direct comparison of the Company's financial information with CMHYT plc's financial information prior to 2012 extracted from that company's audited annual financial reports.
 This includes the aggregate dividends of these companies for the year to 31 December 2012.

-(2) Ongoing charges excluded any refund of VAT on management fees and liquidation expenses.
+(2) The ongoing charges ratio excludes any refund of VAT on management fees and liquidation expenses incurred by the predecessor company.

 CHAIRMAN'S STATEMENT